build-server-protocol/build-server-protocol/docs/bsp.md

 }
 ```

-The server is free to send any number of `buildTarget/publishDiagnostics` and `build/logMessage`
+The server is free to send any number of `build/publishDiagnostics` and `build/logMessage`
 notifications during compilation before completing the response.
 The client is free to forward these
 messages to the LSP editor client.

+The client will get a `requestId` field in the `CompileReport` if the `requestId` field in the
+`CompileParams` is defined.

 ### 1.6.9.
 Test Request